-Spending quality time with your pet will increase the bond he has with you and is how to make your dog love you most in the family.
+Spending quality time with your pet will increase the relationship he has with you and is how to make your dog love you most in the family.

 13. Keep them healthy

-Getting your dog to trust you isn’t an instant process it takes time for that bond to develop and one way to achieve this is by keeping your dog healthy.
+Getting your dog to trust you isn’t an instant process it takes time to develop and one way to achieve this is by keeping your dog healthy.
 You are the only thing that stands between your pet and numerous injuries and ailments so make sure you take good care of him.

-Make sure he is vaccinated and micro-chipped. learn to watch out for signs of him being uncomfortable or in pain.
+Make sure he is vaccinated and micro-chipped, learn to watch out for him being uncomfortable or in pain.
 Check ears regularly for infection and ensure they are wormed routinely.
 Keeping your dog healthy is one of the key things to keep him happy and he trusts you to do so.